christophercliff/caisson/README.md

 ## Tests

-Clone the repo, install the dependencies and run.
+Clone the repo, then run:

 ```
 $ npm install